business owners Archives - CFO Centre Australia

 • Consider using mystery shoppers to monitor customer service

-• Have regular contact with your customers to make sure your business is front of mind.
+• Maintain regular contact with customers to stay top of mind

 Tips for the Manufacturing Sector